Skip to content

 • Diverse teams have proven benefits, including improved decision-making, broader perspectives, reduced bias, and increased accountability.

 Diversity: it’s a concept that’s making headlines.
-Many employees are vocalizing that diversity is important to them—in fact, according to Glassdoor57% of employees think their companies should be more diverse.
+Many employees are vocalizing that diversity is important to them.
+In fact, according to the Pew Research Center, 56% of workers say focusing on increasing diversity, equity, and inclusion at work is a good thing.
 This idea has bubbled up to companies and company leadership, who are beginning to place a finer focus on the true importance of diversity.

 There’s just one problem: companies know they should be focusing on diversity in the workplace, but they’re struggling to actually take any steps to implement diversity programs.
 Getting buy-in at the top is key to a successful strategy